bradfitz/issue-tracker-behaviors/README.md

 behavior on public issue trackers. (and why many people prefer private bug trackers)

-Pull requests welcome to add more.
+Pull requests or issues welcome to add more.
 I surely forgot a bunch.

 # Behaviors